wasp-lang/wasp/web/blog/2022-11-26-erlis-amicus-usecase.md

     caption="Amicus's dashboard, using Material-UI"
 />

-Erlis used Material-UI as an UI library since it came with one of the example apps built in Wasp (Beta introduced Tailwind support!).
+Erlis used Material-UI as a UI library since it came with one of the example apps built in Wasp (Beta introduced Tailwind support!).
 Users could track their clients, active legal matters and there was even integrated billing with Stripe!
-Amicus also made an extensive use of Wasp’s [Async Jobs](https://wasp-lang.dev/blog/2022/06/15/jobs-feature-announcement) feature to regularly update invoices, send reminder emails and clear out old data from the database.
+Amicus also extensively used Wasp’s [Async Jobs](https://wasp-lang.dev/blog/2022/06/15/jobs-feature-announcement) feature to regularly update invoices, send reminder emails and clear out old data from the database.

-After few iterations with the legal team who were Amicus’ test user (e.g. adding support for different types of users via roles), they were ready to get onboarded and become paying customers!
-More than 20 people from a single company are using Amicus every day for their work, which also makes it an amazing source of continuous feedback for the further development.
+After a few iterations with the legal team who were Amicus' test user (e.g. adding support for different types of users via roles), they were ready to get onboarded and become paying customers!
+More than 20 people from a single company are using Amicus daily for their work, making it an amazing source of continuous feedback for further development.

 Erlis enjoyed the most how fast he could progress and ship features with Wasp on a weekly basis.
-Having both front-end, back-end and database set and fully configured to work together from the beginning, he could focus on developing features rather than spend time figuring out the intricacies of the specific stack.
+Having both front-end, back-end, and database set and fully configured to work together from the beginning, he could focus on developing features rather than spend time figuring out the intricacies of the specific stack.

-> If it weren’t for Wasp, Amicus would probably have never been finished.
-I estimate it saved me 100+ hours from the start and I’m still amazed that I did all this work as a team-of-one.
+> If it weren't for Wasp, Amicus would probably have never been finished.
+I estimate it saved me 100+ hours from the start and I'm still amazed that I did all this work as a team-of-one.
 Being able to quickly change existing features and add the new ones is the biggest advantage of Wasp for me.
 >
 > — Erlis Kllogjri - Amicus